 When to Choose Fixed Price?

-A Fixed Price model is useful when the project is highly predictable, specifications and requirements are precise, because every change is related to additional cost.
-It’s convenient for projects that can be precisely estimated before the start of work.
-Fixed Price is also a good choice for smaller projects with limited scope.
+A Fixed Price model is useful when the project is highly predictable, specifications and requirements are precise, because every change causes an additional cost.
+This solution is convenient for projects that can be precisely estimated before the start of work.
+Moreover, Fixed Price is also a good choice for smaller projects with limited scope.

 - for a highly predictable project,